docker-flow/docker-flow-proxy/articles/service-mode.md

 docker network create --driver overlay go-demo
 ```

 The first (*proxy*) will be dedicated to the proxy container and services that should be exposed through it.
-The second (*go-demo*) is the network used to communications between containers that constitute the service.
+The second (*go-demo*) is the network used for communications between containers that constitute the *go-demo* service.

-Let's deploy a demo service.
-It consists out of two containers; *mongo* is the database and *vfarcic/go-demo* is the actual service that uses it.
-Those two containers will communicate with each other through the *go-demo* network.
-Since we want to expose only *vfarcic/go-demo* to "outside" world are keep the database "private", the *vfarcic/go-demo* container will attach itself to the *proxy* network as well.
+Let's deploy the demo service.
+It consists of two containers; *mongo* is the database and *vfarcic/go-demo* is the actual service that uses it.
+They will communicate with each other through the *go-demo* network.
+Since we want to expose only *vfarcic/go-demo* to the "outside" world and keep the database "private", only the *vfarcic/go-demo* container will attach itself to the *proxy* network.

 ```bash
 docker service create --name go-demo-db \